How to Clean an Ultimate Pondless Waterfall

 How to clean an Ultimate pondless waterfall in detail:

-1. Turn off your pump, use an ordinary garden hose to rinse all leaves and debris from the rocks and gravel in your waterfalls and/or stream downstream and into the Hydro Sieve™ pre-filter.
-Rinse any and all sediment downstream into the Hydro Sieve™ pre-filter for easy removal.
+1. With your pump running, use an ordinary garden hose to rinse all leaves, debris, and sediment from the rocks and gravel in your waterfalls and/or stream downstream and into the Hydro Sieve™ pre-filter for easy removal.

 No need to remove the pump when cleaning an Ultimate pondless waterfall.

-2. Remove the stainless steel filter basket from the Hydro Sieve™ pre-filter.
+2. Turn off pump and remove the stainless steel filter basket from the Hydro Sieve™ pre-filter.
 Empty the basket, hose it out, and then put it back inside the Hydro Sieve™ pre-filter.

 3. Open the drain valve at the bottom of the Hydro Vortex™ waterfall filter and let it completely drain.
 You will notice dirty water draining from the Hydro Vortex™ waterfall filter.

-4. Back wash the Hydro Vortex™ waterfall filter either manually, or with the HydroFlush™ Backwash System.
+4. Back wash the Hydro Vortex™ waterfall filter either manually, or with the HydroFlush™ Backwash System using your existing waterfall pump.

 Manual Backwash: Using an ordinary garden hose, rinse the Hydro Vortex™ waterfall filter from top down with fresh water.
 Rinse water through the Hydro FilterSilk™ bio media inside Hydro Vortex™ waterfall filter until the water flowing out the drain runs clear.
 When the water runs clear, the filter and bio media are clean.
 Close the drain valve and restart your pump and waterfalls.